1973 Houston Astros season: June

-May also proceeded to tie the club record with three home runs in one game on June 21, (Note: The second three-home run game in club history, May was preceded by Wynn on June 15, 1967, while Glenn Davis succeeded him on September 10, 1987.) on the way to career day.
-It was the only three-home run game and four-run contest of May's career, and his only four-hit game of the campaign.
+Lee May proceeded to tie another club record with three home runs in one game on June 21, (Note: The second three-home run game in club history, May was preceded by Wynn on June 15, 1967, while Glenn Davis succeeded him on September 10, 1987.) the only three-home run game and four-run contest of his career, and Tommy Helms connected for the only grand slam of his career.
 Meanwhile, Ken Forsch hurled a complete game to lead a 12–2 win over the San Diego Padres.
-May delivered 5 RBI and Tommy Helms also connected for a grand slam.
+César Cedeño also homered (11) among three hits and Bob Watson scored thrice.
+Helms hit the grand slam in top of the fourth inning off Mike Corkins.

 During the final four games of Lee's hitting streak he collected 13 RBI.
 Over the entirety of the steak, Lee batted .407, going 35-for-86.
 One curiosity emerged as Lee did not draw any bases on balls from the streak's start to finish.
 His record displaced Rusty Staub's 20-game streak from June 30 to July 21, 1967, and remained until surpassed by teammate César Cedeño from August 25 to September 21, 1977, when Cedeño hit in 22 contests consecutively.
 On June 22, 1973, the day that Lee's streak ended, he went 0-for-2 while drawing two walks.